stafiprotocol/eth2-balance-service/README.md

 ## Features

 * sync validators info on eth1 and eth2
-* vote for validator state and reth/eth rate
+* vote for validator status and reth/eth rate
-* api server for validator's datail info
+* api server for validator's detail info